 The Board shall, from time to time, in its sole discretion determine those Directors, Employees and/or Consultants, if any, to whom Options are to be awarded.
 If the Board elects to award an Option to a Director or Consultant, the Board shall, in its sole discretion but subject to section 3.2, determine the number of Shares to be acquired on the exercise of such Option.
-If the Board elects to award an Option to an Employee, the number of Shares to be acquired on the exercise of such Option but subject to section 3.2, and in so doing the Board may take into account the following criteria:
+If the Board elects to award an Option to an Employee, the number of Shares to be acquired on the exercise of such Option shall be determined by the Board in its sole discretion but subject to section 3.2, and in so doing the Board may take into account the following criteria:

-(a) the Employee's remuneration as at the Award Date in relation to the total remuneration payable by the Company to all of its Employees as at the Award Date;

-- (b) the length of time that the Employee has provided services to the Company; and - (c) the nature and quality of work performed by the Employee.
+- (a) the Employee's remuneration as at the Award Date in relation to the total remuneration payable by the Company to all of its Employees as at the Award Date; - (b) the length of time that the Employee has provided services to the Company; and - (c) the nature and quality of work performed by the Employee.